nkashyap14/Zettelkasen/Zettelkasten/Last Stone Weight.md

 #### Runtime of Optimal Solution

 - N(log n), O(n) to build the array.
 However O(N log n) dominates.
-The reason nlogn arises is there are log n to push and pop from a heap and we will be doing that up to n times
+The reason n logn arises is there are log n to push and pop from a heap and we will be doing that up to n times
 ---
 Links :: [[#Example Code]] [[Computer Science]] [[Neetcode 150]] Reference ::